 This drill will allow you to balance your weight and lean forward.
 This is the posture you would need to start the swing.
 Also, you should use 50% to 70% of your strength to swing.
 Once your weight moves forward, you'd achieve balance while tapping your back toe on the ground after finishing the shot.

-Drill #4- Mental Simulation
+Drill to stop topping the golf ball #4- Mental Simulation

 This drill requires you to mentally simulate your shot.
 A quick visualization of how you want to swing and what type of shot should occur in its result would help you a lot.
 With this mental exercise, you can improve rapidly.
-You can imagine yourself on the golf course and as you stand behind the ball, picture a swing.
+You can imagine yourself on the golf course and as you stand behind the golf ball, picture a swing.
 Then, see a perfect shot going right inside the golf hole.

 After doing this drill all the time, your focus and deduction skills will improve.
 You'd be able to estimate what posture would fit right and how to swing to get the shot you have in your mind.

 The drills discussed in this guide will help you to fix your shortcomings and perfect your game.
-Whether you are topping the ball due to the use of a short club, incorrect posture, or improper weight shift, you can get rid of these issues.
+Whether you are topping the golf ball due to the use of a short club, incorrect posture, or improper weight shift, you can get rid of these issues.
 Practicing will help you to save yourself from the embarrassment of missing the shot.

 Analyzing your movements will help you to make better contact with every club you have.
 Even if it seems like it's a lot of hard work and practice, once you overcome what you lack, you can stop topping the ball.